psychopy/workshops/source/3hrs/10introductions.rst

     - Code Components can be used in nearly all places where Builder isn't enough
     - Your Builder experiment will also compile to a web (JS/HTML) experiment!

-What does **Jon** do?
+What do **We** do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-I still use both Builder and Coder on a regular basis.
+We use both Builder and Coder on a regular basis.

-My experiments I are almost always in Builder, with added Code Components.
-I don't ever break out and switch to pure code.
+We recommend making experiments in Builder, with added Code Components.
+Pure code mainly used for other jobs (e.g. stimulus creation, making conditions files)

 Going further